ceems-dev/helm-charts/README.md

 You can then run `helm search repo ceems-dev` to see the charts.

-OCI artifacts of all Prometheus Helm charts are available in [ghcr.io](https://github.com/orgs/ceems-dev/packages?repo_name=helm-charts).
+OCI artifacts of all CEEMS Helm charts are available in [ghcr.io](https://github.com/orgs/ceems-dev/packages?repo_name=helm-charts).

 ## Contributing